Updated: April 3, 2025

 Having a holistic ecommerce growth strategy has never been more important than now.
 Over the last few years, ecommerce sales have hiked and are expected to double again by 2026.
-For ecommerce companies to thrive in the upswing, they need to become indispensable to their customers through a laser focus on new, more competitive approaches.
+To thrive in the upswing and become indispensable to their customers, ecommerce companies need to focus on new, more competitive approaches.

-New-age strategies of ecommerce require companies to place digitally-enabled commerce at the core of their operations, creating seamless experiences that exceed evolving customer expectations.
-But while some companies generate record-breaking profits thanks to digital-first experiences, others fail to achieve ecommerce growth through digitalization.
+New-age strategies of ecommerce require companies to place tech-enabled commerce at the core of their operations, creating a seamless customer experience that exceeds evolving consumer expectations.
+But while some companies generate record-breaking profits thanks to digital-first experiences, others fail to boost sales and extend their customer base through digitalization.

 Let’s see how to grow an ecommerce business despite a perfect storm of market conditions and, more importantly, how to plug digitally-driven commerce into your new growth strategies.

-4 factors that necessitate the improvement of an ecommerce growth strategy
+4 factors driving an ecommerce growth strategy improvement

 Back in the day, businesses got by with a bolt-on approach to their ecommerce lines.
 However, an afterthought strategy for ecommerce has been rendered ineffective as new variables came into the picture.